RebecaStroh/EmployeeManagementApp/README.md

 /src
 | /assets
+- All project-related assets, from images to icons.
 | /components
+- Reusable React components that keep our code modular.
 | /pages

-- **/assets:** Contains project-related assets such as images, icons, or other media.

-- **/components:** Houses reusable React components used throughout the application.

-- **/pages:** Includes individual page components representing different views of the application.
+- Individual page components for different views of our app.

 ### Material-UI Library